project-gen3sis/R-package/README.md

 * **master** – reflects the current CRAN release.
 Only hotfixes or release-ready changes are merged here, typically just before CRAN submission.
 * **development** – serves as the main working branch.
 All new features, improvements, and fixes should be merged here from separate feature or bugfix branches.

 Great that you are contributing!
-For guidelines on contributing to this project, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file.
+For guidelines on contributing to this project, please refer to the CONTRIBUTING.md file on github.

 ### Credits
 We thank the developers of the following methods and dependencies: